 If you are making the dough balls, you could easily stretch the recipe to feed six people.

-Is this ravioli lasagne good for leftovers?
+Does ravioli lasagne make good leftovers?

 The recipe below makes four large portions – the best kind if you ask me!